 STAR training materials

-STAR is tasked with creating new GDPR training materials to meet the training needs of the sector, and address some of these challenges, and we’ve been working on developing those over the preceding months.
+Following the STAR ambition to create new GDPR training materials to meet the training needs across sectors, and address some of compliance challenges, and we’ve been working on developing those over the preceding months.
 They’re a collaboration between expert academics, a data protection authority and a company with deep expertise in data protection.
 We’re pleased to announce that the training materials produced by the project are now available, and we invite readers to check them out.
 They can be downloaded from the project’s website.
 We’re holding a launch event for DPOs the Brussels Privacy Hub on 17th October and a side event for DPAs at the 41st International Conference in Tirana on the 22nd October.

 STAR has produced ten training modules, covering the topics of: